 Take a day off from work or allot time on the weekends to create something.
 Whether it’s a song, a poem, or an art piece.
 Focus on what you’re feeling and let your emotions do the talking.

-Most middle-aged folks are too caught up in the daily routine they’ve established over the years, they forget how fun it is to be spontaneous sometimes.
+Most middle-aged folks are too caught up in the daily routine they’ve established over the years, that they forget how fun it is to be spontaneous sometimes.
 This will remind you that there are still a lot of fun things to look forward to, even if you think your glory days are over.

 The entire “self-love” movement is often categorized as a millennial movement, but it shouldn’t be.
 It’s widely known that with age, we often see changes in our bodies.
-Lines might appear on our face, and wrinkles can now be found in places where they didn’t use to be.
+Lines might appear on our faces, and wrinkles can now be found in places where they didn’t use to be.

 However, this shouldn’t make you feel less desirable.
 Even if society rarely finds these traits beautiful, it’s important to remind ourselves that these marks on our faces and bodies are a testament to how much we’ve been through.